 The innovation hub will have three pillars:

-The Hub at UCT is a pilot project for the Algorand Foundation’s Algorand Centre of Excellence Programme which was launched in October 2021 with a budget of a total value of 100M Algo token for the next ten years.
+The Hub at UCT is a pilot project for the Algorand Foundation’s Algorand Centre of Excellence Programme which was launched in October 2021.
 The ACE programme invites proposals from multidisciplinary centres which advance research and support applied education in the blockchain and cryptocurrency space.
 In collaboration with faculty members from the School of Economics and the Departments of Computer Science, and Information Systems, the Hub will act as a catalyst for fintech innovation at UCT.

 This exciting partnership will create a pilot for the Algorand Center of Excellence programme at the University of Cape Town within its School of Economics (SOE), housed within the Faculty of Commerce.
 UCT is home to the only dedicated Master’s program in Financial Technology in Africa.